 - Send the email to: email@example.com

 Of course, sending me a copy of your passport or driver's license could have some identity fraud ramifications.
 I am certainly not interested in committing identity fraud, but to be assured, you can black out your address, social security number, birthday, passport number and/or driver's license number.
 Basically, I only need enough information to identify the document and your name.
 Because we aren't meeting face-to-face, the photo isn't necessary.
 I'll remain in contact with you, if too much of the document has been removed, or the scan is unclear, or whatever.
 Please encrypt the mail and the scans so I am the only one who sees the information.
 I will securely shred, both physically and digitally, any unencrypted copies, should they be needed.

 Authentication using PayPal as a trusted third party

-- Send me a $1 USD personal payment as a “Gift” to my PayPal account using “firstname.lastname@example.org” as the email address to send the funds to.
-If you use a “purchase payment”, I will not refund your $1.
+- Send me a $1 USD personal payment as a "Gift" from your verified account to my PayPal account using "firstname.lastname@example.org" as the email address to send the funds to.
+If you use a "purchase payment", I will not refund your $1.
 Pay attention.

 - Send a signed and encrypted email to email@example.com letting me know you've done so, and make sure that your email is signed with the key you wish to have signed.

-- After I have received the dollar and your signed email, I will sign your key and send the dollar back to you.
+- After I have received the dollar, your signed email, and have verified your PayPal account, I will sign your key and send the dollar back to you.